 Disability Dialogue

 In response to “We want MORE!” from training attendees, this open Q&A discussion is designed to follow a disability inclusion core training or series of trainings.
-Disability Dialogue is designed to be a safe and open space to ask general disability inclusion follow-up questions that continue and deepen the conversation from a previous training or trainings.
+Disability Dialogue is a safe and open space to ask general follow-up questions that continue and deepen the conversation from a previous training or trainings.
 Facilitated by a Work Without Limits team member, Disability Dialogue is driven by participant questions.
 Though not mandatory, it is best practice for organizations to collect and submit anonymous questions to Work Without Limits in advance to help jump start the conversation.
 The session will not be around any specific organizational policy, hiring practice, or particular employee, but rather is a continuation of previous training driven by participant needs and follow up questions.

 EVALUATION COMMENTS